ninjamode/ninjamode.github.io/content/authors/shiyu/_index.md

 ---
 # Display name
-title: Luisa Theelke
+title: Shiyu Li

 # Full Name (for SEO)
-first_name: Luisa
+first_name: Shiyu
-last_name: Theelke
+last_name: Li

 # Is this the primary user of the site?
 superuser: false